bluegreen-labs/insect_detector_demo/README.md

 This demon only considers the presence or absence of any insect, not the type of insect in the image.
 Improvements of the model in this direction can be made, but requires more annotation data (labels).
 Curently only 16 drawers were used across different orders to train a simple (nano scale) YOLOv8 model (in order to support it to run in a browser).
 A larger model attained higher accuracies but is not compatible with an online demo.

+You can test the image on for example the whole-drawer image as described in Mantle et al. 2012.

 ![](sample.jpeg)

 ## Acknowledgements

-All credit for the react based webpage goes to Wahyu Setianto, with minor changes and automated deployment mine.
+All credit for the react based webpage goes to [Wahyu Setianto](https://github.com/Hyuto), with the exception of minor changes to automated deployment (github runner) and the fine tuned YOLOv8n model which are mine.

-## Sample image reference
+## Reference

 Mantle et al. (2012).
 "Whole-drawer imaging for digital management and curation of a large entomological collection".
 ZooKeys 209: 147.
 DOI:10.3897/zookeys.209.3169.